oleksandr/spaghetti/README.md

 ## Giving it a try

-If you don't have Web-socket client or too lazy to program it just use the following URL [http://www.websocket.org/echo.html](http://www.websocket.org/echo.html) with echo client implemented and connected to your router.
+If you don't have Web-socket client or too lazy to program it just use the following URL [http://www.websocket.org/echo.html](http://www.websocket.org/echo.html) with echo client implemented to connect to your router.

 ## An example of a topology you can build with spaghetti